Marcroth0/p1-secret-bar/README.md

 The website, being one-paged, and more visual content than informational, it needed to be aestetically pleasing to scroll down.

 To achieve this i left the main content (The Why, The Secret, The Answer) be static and inbetween them let the backgrounds run in parallax effect.
-This lets the user focus on what's static.
+This lets the user focus on what's static, whilst taking in the vibe from the parallax.

 As guidance for the theme of the website I had my moodboard with a collection of images, which colors and character built the palette with a base of black.